bashtage/linearmodels/doc/source/iv/estimators.rst

 debiased flag is used, in which case a small sample adjusted version is estimated :math:`s^{2}=\left(n-k\right)^{-1}\hat{\epsilon}^{\prime}\hat{\epsilon}`.
+The model degree of freedom is :math:`k` and the residual degree of freedom is :math:`n-k`.

 The model F-statistic is defined